Methodology

 - Trading Hubs: Specific, highly liquid pricing nodes on the grid used as benchmarks for trading power contracts.

-While the Watt Index provides a robust national view, power grids are inherently localized.
-Extreme weather events or localized congestion may cause dramatic price spikes at specific hubs that are smoothed out in the national or regional averages.
+Power grids are inherently localized.
+Extreme weather events or localized congestion may cause dramatic price spikes at specific hubs that are smoothed out in national or regional averages.
 Additionally, reporting intervals vary by ISO (typically 5-minute or 15-minute intervals), which our pipeline normalizes for display.